joerawr/kids-multi-wiki-chat/README.md

 - Add the appropriate API keys to `.env.local` for the models you want to use.

 ### Adding Another Wiki (MediaWiki-based)
-1. Duplicate `mcp-servers/pokemon` and update the environment variables to target your new wiki’s API.
+1. Duplicate one of the existing MCP server directories (e.g., `mcp-servers/pokemon`) and update the environment variables to target your new wiki's API.
-2. Register the server in `lib/mcp/manager.ts` and expose it through `components/mcp-selector.tsx` (add your image to the public folder).
+2. Register the server in `lib/mcp/manager.ts` and expose it through `components/mcp-selector.tsx` (add your button image to the public folder).
 3. Update the system prompt logic in `app/api/chat/route.ts` to tailor responses for the new topic.
+4. Run `pnpm install` in your new MCP server directory to install dependencies.

 ### Integrating a Custom MCP (TypeScript/Python/Node)
 - Follow the structure inside `mcp-servers/minecraft` (TypeScript) or `mcp-servers/wikipedia` (Python) for inspiration.